scpwiki/yellowstone/README.md

 ### License and Naming

+This software is available for use under the terms of the GNU General Public License v2 Only.

-This project is named for the _Bright/Zartion Hominid Replicators (BZHR)_ from SCP-2000, an anomaly meant to be able to "reset" humanity in case of a significant K-class event.
+The project is named for the _Bright/Zartion Hominid Replicators (BZHR)_ from SCP-2000, an anomaly meant to be able to "reset" humanity in case of a significant K-class event.
 The BZHR system is the heart of SCP-2000, able to manufacture enough humans to repopulate Earth.

-Available for use under the terms of the GNU General Public License v2 Only.